 40 youth from 10 Minnesota counties are engaged in five, 30 minute sessions during the week of Nov.
 16 through Nov.
 24 in the exploration called Mission to Mars.
 This hybrid learning series combines live online sessions with hands-on learning activities that ensure young participants can dig deep into the wonders of building a life on Mars.

 Each participant received an at-home learning kit to support their experience.
-The kits included all the supplies necessary for hands-on activities that explore how mechanical engineering, physics, computer science and agriculture play critical roles in creating inhabitable societies.
+The kits included all the supplies necessary for hands-on activities that explore how mechanical engineering, physics, computer science and agriculture play critical roles in creating fit to live in societies.

 At live online meetings, youth interact with one another, share what they learned from the at-home activities and work together to complete a weekly mission.
 The Nov.
 17 session, called Red Planet Odyssey Adventure, challenged youth to use a set list of materials to build their very own rovers that could explore the surface of Mars (or their living room).